appu2doss/node-for-beginners/README.md

 * Intro to Express.js Parameters, Error Handling and Other Middleware (http://flippinawesome.org/2013/05/28/intro-to-express-js-parameters-error-handling-and-other-middleware/) - Discusses some of the core Express features in the form of middleware - 2
 * Building Multiplayer Games with Node.js and Socket.IO (http://flippinawesome.org/2013/09/30/building-multiplayer-games-with-node-js-and-socket-io/) - Walks through the basics of building a simple multi-screen, multiplayer word game using the Socket.IO library within Node - 5
 * Writing a Command Line Utility using Node (http://flippinawesome.org/2013/07/29/writing-a-command-line-utility-using-node/) - Steps through building a simple command-line calculator program that accepts two parameters and adds them together - 4
+* A Sample App with Node.js, Express and MongoDB – Part 1 (http://blog.ijasoneverett.com/2013/03/a-sample-app-with-node-js-express-and-mongodb-part-1/) - Walks through the process of creating a CRUD app - 4
+* A Sample App with Node.js, Express and MongoDB – Part 2 (http://blog.ijasoneverett.com/2013/04/a-sample-app-with-node-js-express-and-mongodb-part-2/) - Continuation of part 1.
+Covers editing and deleting from MongoDB - 4
+* Emailing in Node.js with Nodemailer (http://blog.ijasoneverett.com/2013/07/emailing-in-node-js-with-nodemailer/) - Walks through the process of using nodemailer to send email - 2

 ## Adding to this Repo:
 1. Fork the repo